python/cpython/Doc/library/asyncio-sync.rst

    object, and it is used as the underlying lock.
 Otherwise, a new :class:`Lock` object is created and used as the underlying lock.

-   Locks also support the :ref:`context management protocol <async-with-locks>`.
+   Conditions also support the :ref:`context management protocol
+   <async-with-locks>`.

    This class is :ref:`not thread safe <asyncio-multithreading>`.